-A customer journey is composed of many different touch points, which involve an audience member coming in contact with a brand in various ways.
-These points vary in importance and the most integral ones are known as moments of truth, which Conduit defined as the points in a relationship with a customer where a business has the opportunity to earn his or her true loyalty by engaging with them.
-While it is important that companies work to improve their customer experiences as a whole, defining their moments of truth and working to improve these aspects specifically can result in major improvements to customer journeys.
+A customer journey is composed of many touchpoints.
+These points vary in importance, but the most integral ones are known as moments of truth, which Conduit has defined as the points in a relationship with a customer where a business has the opportunity to earn his or her true loyalty through engagement.
+Although it's important that companies work to improve their customer experiences as a whole, defining their moments of truth and working to improve them specifically can result in major improvements to customer journeys.

-The idea of “moments of truth” began with A.G.
-Lafley, Chairman, President and CEO of Procter & Gamble, in 2005 and initially outlined two moments.
-In the time since, the types of moments have expanded to accommodate the modern customer journey, which has rapidly changed through digital customer experiences and the rapid pace created by smart devices.
+The idea of “moments of truth” began in 2005 with A.G.
+Lafley, Chairman, President, and CEO of Procter & Gamble, and initially outlined two moments.
+Since then, the moments of truth have expanded to accommodate the modern customer journey, which has rapidly changed through digital customer experiences and the rise of smart devices.
 Today, up to five different types of moments of truth can be identified in the customer journey.

-While these are not all considered by companies when defining their moments, their inclusion here can help you understand the broad scope and effects of these moments when it comes to the unique customer experience offered by your brand.
+Although companies don't necessarily consider every one of these moments, we're talking about them here to help you understand the broad scope and effects of these moments when it comes to the unique customer experience offered by your brand.

 Less Than Zero Moment of Truth (<ZMOT)